toaderflorin/eksia/_posts/2020-04-02-immutability.markdown

 This not only encourages the use of function composition for calculating complicated things, but it also ensures that checking for equality is easy and fast.
 Since we are never mutating an existing object, checking for value equality reduces to instance equality checking.

-Because of how change notification works in React, immutability is also encouraged because it allows easy diffing of object trees because the comparison algorythm doesn't have to go drill down recursively, it can simply stop when two fields name the same differ in instance.

 Quite often, beginner React developers write code like this:

 <div class="margin-bottom">